adrianN/adrianN.github.io/markdown/programming_problems.markdown

 1. Write a function `on_all` that applies a function to every element of a list.
 Use it to print the first twenty perfect squares.
 1. Write a function that concatenates two lists.
 1. Write a function that combines two lists by alternatingly taking elements, e.g. `[a,b,c]`, `[1,2,3]` &rarr; `[a,1,b,2,c,3]`.
-1. Write a function that merges two sorted lists into a new list.
+1. Write a function that merges two sorted lists into a new sorted list.
+You can do this quicker than concatenating them followed by a sort.
 1. Write a function that rotates a list by `k` elements.
 For example `[1,2,3,4,5,6]` rotated by two becomes `[3,4,5,6,1,2]`.
 Try solving this without creating a copy of the list.
 How many swap or move operations do you need?
 1. Write a function that computes the list of the first 100 Fibonacci numbers.
 1. Write a function that takes a number and returns a list of its digits.
 1. Write functions that add, subtract, and multiply two numbers in their digit-list representation (and return a new digit list).
 If you're ambitious you can implement Karatsuba multiplication.
 Try [different bases](https://en.wikipedia.org/wiki/Radix).
 What is the best base if you care about speed?
 If you couldn't completely solve the prime number exercise above due to the lack of large numbers in your language, you can now use your own library for this task.
+1. Write a function that takes a list of numbers, a starting base `b1` and a target base `b2` and interprets the list as a number in base `b1` and converts it into a number in base `b2` (in the form of a list-of-digits).
 1. Implement the following sorting algorithms: Selection sort, Insertion sort, Merge sort, Quick sort, Stooge Sort.
 Check Wikipedia for descriptions.
 1. Implement binary search.
 1. Write a function that takes a list of strings an prints them, one per line, in a rectangular frame.
 For example the list `["Hello", "World", "in", "a", "frame"]` gets printed as: